kainiklas/kainiklas/README.md

 # 👋 Hi there!
 I'm Kai Niklas.

-I am Principal Architect & Consultant at SAP located in Germany.
+I am Principal Architect & Consultant at SAP Fioneer located in Germany.

 ## Connect with me